19 Nov Bye bye Oracle VM, welcome Oracle Linux KVM

 What about Oracle VM support?

-Oracle VM will still be supported in the next coming years.
-However, primary support will end March 2021.
+Oracle VM Primary Support ended March 2021.
 Oracle will continue to support Oracle VM 3 in Extended support until March 2024 (also see the Lifetime Support Policy):

 Important: 1st year Extended support is 10% more expensive than Premier support (uplift of 10%), 2nd and 3rd year Extended support is even 20% more expensive.
 Following is not included in Extended support: